 Sadie Holloway loves researching and writing about simple ways to live a healthier lifestyle.

-It's Time to Stand up for Your Health!
+It's Time to Stand Up!

 Important Reminder: Always consult your physician before starting any new diet and exercise programs.
 For people who have mobility issues or health concerns that impact their ability to stand or move too much, listen to your body’s needs and go slowly.
 Do what feels right for you and if standing is not the best option for you to move more, perhaps try other exercises that can help you move more.
-Your physician, physiotherapist or occupational therapist can provide support and guidance on finding safe activities that help increase your movements.
+Your physician, physiotherapist, or occupational therapist can provide support and guidance on finding safe activities that help increase your movements.

 Researchers have been sounding the alarm bells about the impact of sitting too much.
 Unsettling statistics about the dangers of sitting for long stretches of time each day have emerged, raising awareness about the vital role that movement plays in maintaining good health.